sedashgh/Azure.Communication.Services.EventHandler/README.md

-# Azure Communication Service Interaction SDK Client Extensions Library
+# Azure Communication Service Event Handler Library

-This .NET library provides a set of convenience layer services and extensions to the `Azure.Communication.Service.CallingServer` library currently in Public Preview.
+This .NET library provides a set of convenience layer services and extensions to the `Azure.Communication.Service.CallingServer` and `Azure.Communication.Service.JobRouter` libraries currently in Public/Private preview.

-## Common event handling challenges
+## Common event handling and orchestration challenges

 A common task developers must undertake with an event-driven platform is to deal with a common event payload which wraps a variation of models often denoted with a type identifier.
 Consider the following event, `CallConnectionStateChanged` which is 'wrapped' in an `Azure.Messaging.CloudEvent` type: